soundpress/RulesOfNYC/docs/c19/index.rst

 (o) Use of roadways.

    (1) Pedestrians, horses, bicycles and limited use vehicles prohibited.
-In order to provide for the maximum safe use of the expressways, drives, highways, interstate routes, bridges and thruways set forth in 34 RCNY § 4-07 subdivision (i) of these rules and to preserve life and limb thereon, the use of such highways by pedestrians, riders of horses and operators of limited use vehicles and bicycles is prohibited, unless signs permit such use.
+In order to provide for the maximum safe use of the expressways, drives, highways, interstate routes, bridges and thruways set forth in 34 RCNY § 4-07(i) and to preserve life and limb thereon, the use of such highways by pedestrians, riders of horses and operators of limited use vehicles and bicycles is prohibited, unless signs permit such use.

    (2) Flat tires.
-No operator shall stop on the improved or paved roadway of any of the arteries set forth in 34 RCNY § 4-07 subdivision (i) of these rules, for the purpose of removing or replacing a flat tire.
+No operator shall stop on the improved or paved roadway of any of the arteries set forth in 34 RCNY § 4-07(i), for the purpose of removing or replacing a flat tire.
 No person shall remove or replace a flat tire unless the vehicle is completely off the improved or paved roadway so that no part of the vehicle or person is exposed to passing vehicles.

 (p) Bicycles.